coleenquadros/configuration/docs/app-sre/AAA.md

 The telemetry-dev team has an oncall rotation that must be used to escalate incidents to the development team under the following conditions:

-- App-SRE will remain the first responder for telemetry incidents
+- AppSRE will remain the first responder for telemetry incidents
-- Every alert with severity `critical` on telemetry will engage both the App-SRE and telemeter-dev escalation policies
+- Every alert with severity `critical` on telemetry will engage both the AppSRE and telemeter-dev escalation policies
 - The telemeter-dev escalation policy only pages a developer on call after *30 min* since the incident was triggered
-- If determined by the app-sre oncall, the telemeter-dev can be engaged earlier than 30 minutes into the incident with a manual page to the telemeter-dev oncall *via pagerduty*
+- If determined by the AppSRE oncall, the telemeter-dev can be engaged earlier than 30 minutes into the incident with a manual page to the telemeter-dev oncall *via pagerduty*
-- The app-sre oncall should continue to work on the incident and peer with the oncall developer.
+- The AppSRE oncall should continue to work on the incident and peer with the oncall developer.

 Note: This escalation policy is a temporary status with the short term goal to improve incident-runbooks, stability and availability.